Decoding Kernel Responses in Solidity

 nested object

-Even though the API response does not return with the alphabetical order, the decoding part on Solidity smart contract still requires to decode alphabetically.
+The reason why variable names from off-chain kernels matter is because of when the KRNL node packs the responses from off-chain kernels all together.
+Even though the API response does not return with the alphabetical order, the decoding part of the Solidity smart contract still requires it to be decoded alphabetically.

 Let's use the mock off-chain response as in the below example.